amk221/-ember-link-to-active-load/README.md

 <img src="demo.gif">

-Whilst loading the application for route `/foo/1`, notice that `/foo/2` is also considered 'active', which seems wrong.
+Whilst loading the application for route `/foo/1`, notice that `/foo/2` is also considered 'active', which is wrong, and creates a flickering effect when our application loads.

 This only happens when `loading.hbs` templates are present